J. J. Thomson: Awards

-Thomson was elected a Fellow of the Royal Society on 12 June 1884 and served as President of the Royal Society from 1915 to 1920.
+Commemorations

-In November 1927, J. J. Thomson opened the Thomson building, named in his honour, in the Leys School, Cambridge.
+In November 1927, Thomson opened the Thomson building, named in his honour, in the Leys School, Cambridge.

-Posthumous honours

 In 1991, the thomson (symbol: Th) was proposed as a unit to measure mass-to-charge ratio in mass spectrometry in his honour.

 J J Thomson Avenue, on the University of Cambridge's West Cambridge site, is named after Thomson.

 The Thomson Medal Award, sponsored by the International Mass Spectrometry Foundation, is named after Thomson.

 The Institute of Physics Joseph Thomson Medal and Prize is named after Thomson.

+Thomson Crescent in Deep River, Ontario, connects with Rutherford Ave.